SandeepaHWP/Smart-Traffic-Light-System/README.md

-> Developed by Prbhashana, Chamath, and Sampavi
+> Developed by Prbhashana, Chamath, and Sampavi ( Team 23 )

 ---